wth-mvp-s/LT/az204/2°_25-50_newOrderSeptembre.md

 ##   2°_25-50_newOrderSeptembre

-[//] 31 todo:

-[//] 32 todo: image 32
+#### 0031, [67%] ::You are developing an application that applies a set of governance policies for internal and external services, as well as for applications.
+`You develop a stateful ASP.NET Core 2.1 web application named PolicyApp and deploy it to an Azure App Service Web App.
+`The PolicyApp reacts to events from Azure Event Grid and performs policy actions based on those events.
+`You have the following requirements:
+`✑ Authentication events must be used to monitor users when they sign in and sign out.
+`✑ All authentication events must be processed by PolicyApp.
+`✑ Sign outs must be processed as fast as possible.
+`What should you do?

+- [ ] Create a new Azure Event Grid subscription for all authentication events.
+Use the subscription to process sign-out events.
+- [ ] B. Create a separate Azure Event Grid handler for sign-in and sign-out events.
+- [ ] C. Create separate Azure Event Grid topics and subscriptions for sign-in and sign-out events.
+- [x] Add a subject prefix to sign-out events.
+Create an Azure Event Grid subscription.
+Configure the subscription to use the subjectBeginsWith filter.

+#### 0032, Q1. ::You are developing a C++ application that compiles to a native application named process.exe.
+`The application accepts images as input and returns images in one of the following image formats: GIF, PNG, or JPEG.
+`You must deploy the application as an Azure Function.
+`You need to configure the function and host json files.
+`How should you complete the json files?
+`
+`function.json
+`{
+`   ----------------
+    "direction":"out"
+    "name":"result"

+`}

+- [x] "type":"http"
+- [ ] "platform":"gcm"
+- [ ] "datatype":"stream"
+- [ ] "path":"process.exe"

+#### 0032, Q1. ::You are developing a C++ application that compiles to a native application named process.exe.
+`The application accepts images as input and returns images in one of the following image formats: GIF, PNG, or JPEG.
+`You must deploy the application as an Azure Function.
+`You need to configure the function and host json files.
+`How should you complete the json files?
+`
+`host.json
+`----------------
+`     "defaultExecutablePath":"process.exe"
+`},
+`"enableForwardingHttpRequest":false
+`}
+- [x] "customHandler":{"description":{
+- [ ] "languageWorker":{"path":{
+- [ ] "extensions":{"worker":{
+- [ ] "extensionBundle":{

+#### 0032, Q1. ::You are developing a C++ application that compiles to a native application named process.exe.
+`The application accepts images as input and returns images in one of the following image formats: GIF, PNG, or JPEG.
+`You must deploy the application as an Azure Function.
+`You need to configure the function and host json files.
+`How should you complete the json files?
+`
+`
+`host.json
+`"customHandler":{"description":{
+`     "defaultExecutablePath":"process.exe"
+`},
+`   ----------

+- [ ] "enableForwardingHttpRequest":true
+- [x] "enableForwardingHttpRequest":false

-#### 0033, Q1. ::You are implementing a software as a service (SaaS) ASP.NET Core web service that will run as an Azure Web App.
+#### 0033, Q1. [ok]::You are implementing a software as a service (SaaS) ASP.NET Core web service that will run as an Azure Web App.
 The web service will use an on-premises SQL Server database for storage.
 The web service also includes a WebJob that processes data updates.
 Four customers will use the web service.
 `✑ Each instance of the WebJob processes data for a single customer and must run as a singleton instance.
 `✑ Each deployment must be tested by using deployment slots prior to serving production data.
 `✑ Azure costs must be minimized.